lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

 who write and read it.
 Documenting stories throughout the year will improve the quality of the history.

-The stake clerk or an assistant stake clerk prepares the stake’s history.
-The stake presidency may also call a history specialist to help.
-The bishopric follows a similar approach for the ward.
-Instructions are available at Stake, District, and Mission Annual Histories on ChurchofJesusChrist.org.
+Stake and ward priesthood and organization leaders contribute stories using the Unit History tool on ChurchofJesusChrist.org.
+Stake and ward clerks have the primary responsibility to organize and coordinate this effort.
+The stake presidency and bishopric may call a stake or ward history specialist to help.

-Image
+Additional instructions are available in the tool’s Quick Start Guide.

-man looking at paper
+Members may use the Unit History tool to view stories that have been published by their ward and stake leaders.
+Published stories are automatically preserved by the Church.

 33.7.2